yuumasato/compliance-operator/doc/usage.md

 [Hypershift](https://hypershift-docs.netlify.app/) allows one to create and manage clusters on existing infrastructure.
-Compliance Operator is able to create a platform scan on the [HyperShift Management Cluster](https://hypershift-docs.netlify.app/reference/concepts-and-personas/) for the Hosted Cluster with a TailoredProfile.
+Compliance Operator is able to create a platform scan on the [HyperShift Management Cluster](https://hypershift-docs.netlify.app/reference/concepts-and-personas/) for the Hosted Cluster with a `TailoredProfile`.

 Currently, we only support CIS profile and PCI-DSS profile, you can either extend `ocp4-cis` or `ocp4-pci-dss`.

-In order to scan a Hosted Cluster, you need to create a TailoredProfile specifying the name and namespace of the Hosted cluster that you want to scan.
+In order to scan a Hosted Cluster, you need to create a `TailoredProfile` specifying the name and namespace of the Hosted Cluster that you want to scan.
 Set the value of `ocp4-hypershift-cluster` to the name of the target Hosted Cluster, and set the value of `ocp4-hypershift-namespace-prefix` to the namespace where the Hosted Cluster resides, e.g.: `local-cluster`, or `clusters`.